 There are a couple of things most people who browse the internet expect.
 One is that they’ll be able to find whatever they need with a search or two.
 The other is that every website they visit or app they use loads quickly.

 People don’t want to wait around for your website to load, no matter how good the things you sell are.
-You should understand that everyone’s busy and that your website is only one in the sea of websites that offer similar things.
+You should understand that everyone’s busy and that your website is the only one in the sea of websites that offer similar things.

 Even though a slow website can still be functional, the performance dip it experiences due to slow speeds will be enough to create real damage.
-There is a number of things that might affect the speed of your website, so make sure you check all of them for room for improvement.
+There is a number of things that might affect the speed of your website, so make sure you check all of them for a room for improvement.
 It’s best to do this before the slow website starts hurting your business.

 Make It Mobile-Friendly

 If you’re still on the fence about the whole mobile browsing thing and how it can affect your website’s performance, you need to stop.
 The jury’s in, everyone is using smartphones and browsing on the go.
-Mobile-friendly online presence is so common now that even small local shops have it.
+A mobile-friendly online presence is so common now that even small local shops have it.
 And they are benefiting from it.

 Rethink the Visuals

 Visuals affect a couple of things that influence user experience, including website speed and the ease of understanding and navigating the website.
-As such, they are an incredibly important element of good user experience, as long as you give some thought to how you’re using them.
+As such, they are an incredibly important element of a good user experience, as long as you give some thought to how you’re using them.